CarolLuca/LegalNERo/README.md

 class TechCompanyRecognizer(object):
-    """Example of a spaCy v2.0 pipeline component that sets entity annotations based on list of single or multiple-word company names.
+    """Example of a spaCy v2.0 pipeline component that sets entity annotations based on a list of single or multiple-word company names.
 Companies are labelled as ORG and their spans are merged into one token.
 Additionally, ._.has_tech_org and ._.is_tech_org is set on the Doc/Span and Token respectively."""

     name = "tech_companies"  # component name, will show up in the pipeline

     def __init__(self, nlp, companies=tuple(), label="ORG"):
         """Initialise the pipeline component.
 The shared nlp instance is used to initialise the matcher with the shared vocab, get the label ID and generate Doc objects as phrase match patterns.
         """
         self.label = nlp.vocab.strings[label]  # get entity label ID